korniko98/pivot-atlas/docs/tools/index.md

 ### DNS Permutations

-[DNStwist](https://github.com/elceef/dnstwist) is an open source tool that generates a comprehensive list of permutations based on a provided domain name and then checks if any of these permutations are currently in use.
+[dnstwist](https://dnstwist.it/) is an [open source tool](https://github.com/elceef/dnstwist) that generates a comprehensive list of permutations based on a provided domain name and then checks if any of these permutations are currently in use.
 It allows discovery of domains with similar names.

 ## Traffic aggregation